Charles Brand (general): First World War

 Brand joined the Australian Imperial Force as a major on 15 August 1914.
 Major General William Throsby Bridges selected Brand as the brigade major of the 3rd Infantry Brigade.
 Brand departed for Egypt on board the Orvieto on 21 October 1914.
 During his stay in Egypt Brand became a recognisable sight, going about his duties on a donkey when other transport was scarce.

 The 3rd Brigade was the first unit to hit the beaches at Anzac Cove on 25 April 1915, Brand landed at around 7am.
 Brand was ordered to take the 400 Plateau, later in the day Brand attempted to create defensive positions here with elements of the Australian 9th and 10th battalions.

 On 16 May 1915, Brand took over temporary command of the 3rd Infantry Battalion.
 Then on 20 May he was transferred to the 8th Infantry Battalion.
 The following day he was wounded when a German naval shell struck its headquarters but remained on duty.
 On 2 June 1915, he was awarded the Distinguished Service Order, becoming the first Australian to receive the award for the Gallipoli campaign.
-The medal's citation reads:
+The medal's citation, appearing in The London Gazette in July 1915, reads as follows:

 On 14 July 1915, he took over permanent command of the 8th Battalion, and was promoted to the rank of lieutenant colonel.
 The 8th Battalion relieved the 6th and 7th Battalions at Steele's Post on 18 July so that they could participate in the attack on Lone Pine.
 The 8th Battalion held Steele's Post for the rest of the campaign.